projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-APL_GVT-g.rst

 Intel GVT-g is an enabling technology in emerging graphics virtualization scenarios.
-It adopts a full GPU virtualization approach based on mediated pass-through technology, to achieve good performance, scalability and secure isolation among Virtual Machines (VMs).
+It adopts a full GPU virtualization approach based on mediated passthrough technology, to achieve good performance, scalability and secure isolation among Virtual Machines (VMs).
 A virtual GPU (vGPU), with full GPU features, is presented to each VM so that a native graphics driver can run directly inside a VM.